thermalogic/SEES/guide/Problem_Solution.md

 Tornado had a release `6.0.0` on **Mar 1 2019**, which triggered this problem recently, see: #4437

-Note: the previous tornado release was `5.1.1`
+The previous tornado release was `5.1.1`

 so, downgrading tornado 6 to 5.1.1